 We have carried out simulations to have an overview of the data reduction process.
-For this purpose we use MUSE@VLT data cubes as proxies for real targets on sky and then transform them through the instrumental specifications of MAAT@GTC to produce raw detector spectral images.
+For this purpose we use MUSE@VLT data cubes as proxies for real targets on sky and then transform them through the instrumental specifications of OSIRIS+MAAT adopting the R1000R Grism to produce raw detector spectral images.
 The main limitation of this process is that MUSE@VLT does not provide information bluewards of 4750 Å.